A Quick Guide to Using Classic Lenses on Modern Cameras

 Nikon - You may use old Nikon lenses Ai mount or newer on most Nikon D-Slr's with limited functionality.
 However, it is not possible to adapt any other lens mount to Nikon without a serious loss of quality.
 Certain Nikon D-Slr's, i.e., the D40 will accept non-Ai lenses.
 Click here for the compatibility chart.
 Ironically, vintage Nikon non-Ai lenses are more adaptable to Canon Eos digital than to Nikon digital.

-Canon EOS - The best system for old lens adaptations.
-There are many lens mounts that will adapt successfully to Canon EOS.
+Canon EOS - There are many lens mounts that will adapt successfully to Canon EOS.
 The most likely of which are M42 Screw, C/Y (Contax/Yashica), Pentax K, Olympus OM, Nikon F and Leica R. Petri and Contarex can also be adapted with more effort.
 The following mounts need an adapter with a quality reducing magnifying glass so they are not recommended; Konica F, Fujica X, Canon FD, Minolta MD and Miranda.
 In my opinion the only FD adapter worth using is the 'ultra rare' original Canon adapter and it is only usable on a select group of telephoto lenses.

 Ricoh KR mounts are not adaptable to Canon due to a protruding pin.
 It is very difficult to find a K-mount to Eos adapter that isn't designed for the Ricoh program KR-mount.
 Be careful.
 I suggest avoiding K mount lenses.